-Above: An abandoned schoolhouse in Pripyat, the ghost town inside the Chernobyl Exclusion Zone, Northern Ukraine.
-Credit: Adam Jones.
+Above: An abandoned swimming-pool in Pripyat, the ghost-town inside the Chernobyl Exclusion Zone, Northern Ukraine.
+Credit: Kim Hjelmgaard.

 Several news websites have recently mockingly noted a new Chernobyl tourism website.
 To the average journalist (a hack), and perhaps the ordinary person, the ghost town of Pripyat in Ukraine would be the last place on Earth that would occur to them as a holiday destination given that it was abandoned in April 1986 due to a catastrophic nuclear meltdown at the nearby Chernobyl nuclear powerplant.
 (For example, Chris Leadbeater, The Independent: "Can there be a more unlikely location for visitors than the corner of Ukraine that was the site of one of the most notorious and disturbing incidents ever to cast a shadow across our planet?
 Cast your mind back, if you will--and if you are of a suitable age to remember--to the bleakness of the east European spring three decades ago, and ask yourself: Could you ever imagine that the Chernobyl Nuclear Power Plant would be a tourist destination?")